February 19, 2021 — Categorized in:

 Sharing Hope

 NAMI’s program to increase mental health awareness in Black communities.
-It’s an hour long presentation people can put on that addresses topics like stigma, symptoms, etc.
+It’s an hour-long presentation people can put on that addresses topics like stigma, symptoms, etc.

 The Center for Healing Racial Trauma